MichaelMoser1970/okro-pr-util/README.md

 For the -u option:

+- check that current directory to be in a git tree, find the project name.
 - push the current feature branch
 - wait for continuous integration build to complete
 - download the CI build log and extract the okro build id.